f5/otel-weaver/README.md

 ## ToDo
 - Telemetry schema improvements
+  - [ ] Minimize number of declaration duplications in the resolved schema (especially for attributes).
   - [ ] Support local/enterprise semantic convention.
   - [ ] Support multiple level of telemetry schema inheritance.
   - [ ] Add support for `all` in telemetry schema versions section.